ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The extensions parameter SHOULD contain the list names of all vCon extensions for any parameters used that are not defined in this core vCon schem document.

 * extensions: "String\[\]"

+### must_support {#must_support}

+Implementations that include extensions which are incompatible with the core vCon schema MUST list the names of those extensions in the must_support parameter.
+A vCon that includes a must_support parameter indicates that correct interpretation of the vCon requires explicit support for the listed extensions.
+An implementation that does not recognize or support the extensions listed in the must_support parameter MUST NOT attempt to process or operate on the vCon, except to reject it or report unsupported content.

+* must_support: "String\[\]"

 ### created_at {#created_at}